tataratat/releso/docs/source/SPOR.rst

 Custom Python based SPOR object
 -------------------------------

 The framework is able to use custom python based SPOR objects.
-In most examples ReLeSO is currently used in this is the main way to integrate the external solver and reward calculation.
+In most examples ReLeSO is currently used like this.
+It is the main way to integrate the external solver and reward calculation.

 Use the definition for the :doc:`_autosummary/releso.spor.SPORObjectExternalPythonFunction` to use this functionality.
 A small example is given :doc:`mini_example`.